Creuna-Oslo/prop-types-csharp/README.md

 Name of React component (derived from export declaration).

 **code**: `String`
-Source code for new C# class.
+Source code to generate class from.

 #### sourceCode: _String_